Planting bi-color tulips – The power of contrast

 When it comes to flower bulbs, it’s especially tulips that have embraced the beauty and drama of bi-color blooms.
 At DutchGrown we like our flowers to wow people, and with this selection of bicolor tulips we feel we’ve definitely achieved the desired effect.

 The earliest bi-color tulips

 We begin the season with a double contrast: Not only are these two tulips two-toned, they’re also each other’s opposite.
-Tulip Banja Luka has golden yellow petals with feathery red edges, while Tulip Apeldoorn’s Elite sports crimson petals with feathery yellow edges.
+Tulip Candy Apple Delight has dark red petals with white edges, while Tulip Apeldoorn’s Elite sports crimson petals with feathery yellow edges.

 Bi-color tulips in mid spring

 Whereas the bi-color tulips of early spring were quite friendly in their contrast, Tulip Down Jones goes all out with vibrant, almost glossy red petals with a golden edge.
 Another bi-color tulip that takes red and yellow to a whole new level is Tulip Helmar, where the blooms have yellow, pointy petals with fiery red flames.

 Next to yellow and red, white and purple is also a favorite color pairing.
 As its name already gives a way, Tulip Flaming Flag has white petals with lilac-purple flames.
 Tulips Cummins is very special with lavender-purple petals with frilly white edges, and Tulip Affaire’s petals are ivory white, with a broad purple border.

 Mid spring is also the time when a third color combination blooms: red and white.
 Here we have opulent gilded-age flowers like Tulip Carnival de Nice with blooms that look like a strawberry sundae, Tulip World Expression with snowy white petals with dramatic cerise flames, and Tulip Drumline, a double peony tulip with long, rounded red petals with white edging.